3.30.005 Organization.

 - A. Definitions.
 The following definitions apply to this Section unless the context requires otherwise:

 - B. Warrants.
-Whenever an inspection is necessary to enforce any of the provisions authorized by this Title or whenever the Director has reasonable cause to believe that there exists in any building or upon any property any condition that makes such property substandard as defined in any building regulations, the Director may request any Circuit Court judge to issue an inspection warrant for the inspection or investigation of any building or upon any property as required or authorized by City Code or statute.
+Whenever an inspection is necessary to enforce any of the provisions authorized by this Title or whenever the City Administrator or Building Official has reasonable cause to believe that there exists in any building or upon any property any condition that makes such property substandard as defined in any building regulations, the City Administrator may request any Circuit Court judge to issue an inspection warrant for the inspection or investigation of any building or upon any property as required or authorized by City Code or statute.
 An inspection warrant is an order authorizing a safety or health inspection or investigation to be conducted at a designated building or property.

 - C. Grounds for issuance of inspection warrants; affidavit.